cskitty/cskitty.github.io/_posts/2020-07-21-algorithm-prefixsum.md

 {% endhighlight %}

-Prefix sums can be used to get sums of any arbitary length subarray.
+Prefix sums can be used to get sums of any arbitrary length subarray.

+### Find Pivot Index

 [Find Pivot Index](https://leetcode.com/problems/find-pivot-index/)